School Complaints Procedure

 - ensure complaints or concerns are dealt with informally wherever possible;

-- ensure complaints or concerns are dealt with seriously, as quickly as possible and
+- ensure complaints or concerns are dealt with seriously, as quickly as possible and in confidence;

 - be publicised and straightforward to use and understand (see guidance notes);